terraform-viettelidc/terraform-provider-vcloud/website/docs/r/nsxv_dnat.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcloud_nsxv_dnat"
+page_title: "Viettel IDC Cloud: vcloud_nsxv_dnat"
 sidebar_current: "docs-vcd-resource-nsxv-dnat"
 description: |-
-  Provides a VMware Cloud Director DNAT resource for advanced edge gateways (NSX-V).
+  Provides a Viettel IDC Cloud DNAT resource for advanced edge gateways (NSX-V).
 This can be used to create, modify, and delete destination NATs to map an external IP/port to an internal IP/port.
 ---

 # vcd\_nsxv\_dnat

-Provides a VMware Cloud Director DNAT resource for advanced edge gateways (NSX-V).
+Provides a Viettel IDC Cloud DNAT resource for advanced edge gateways (NSX-V).
 This can be used to create, modify, and delete destination NATs to map an external IP/port to an internal IP/port.

 ~> **Note:** This resource requires advanced edge gateway.